tomsonsgs/LVE-joint-MANN-master/README.md

  3,python train_test.py

- 4,bert version will be added later
+ 4,latent variable and bert version will be added later once our article is fully published (these two are only tricks)